Agenda item

 2.

-in Tower Hamlets, the Councilhas made significant progress but must
+Hamlets, the Council has made significant progress but must

 continue to focus on this as a priority issue forthe

-5. To set up a new waste and recycling board representative of the Borough and not just the administration to enable us to work with our partnersand residents which will work towards mitigating issues and help us work towards theaims ofour waste strategy;
+5. To set up a new waste and recycling board to enable us to work with our partners and residents which will work towards mitigating issues and help us work towards theaims of our waste strategy;

 Following debate, the amendment moved by Councillor Rabina Khan was put to a vote and was defeated.